 1. Begin and end your day with a quiet moment of reflection.

 Try getting up a little earlier — before the day begins.
 Early morning is an optimal time for inner connection.
-Cherish this quiet moment of transition from sleeping to activity.
+Cherish this quiet moment of transition from sleep to activity.
 As you sit comfortably, perhaps with a hot cup of tea, notice and connect to the flow of your breath to ground yourself in preparation for your daily duties.
 This can also be a time for prayer or meditation.
 Before you move forward with your day, pause to acknowledge and connect to the presence of the Divine within you.
 This is a place of stability from which you can extend yourself to others.
-In the evening, use the last quiet moments before sleep to once again connect to your breath and develop awareness of a deeper inner reality.
+In the evening, use the last quiet moments before sleep to once again connect to your breath and develop an awareness of a deeper inner reality.
 Consciously release the day’s events so that your sleep is sound and restful.

 2. Be the Observer.